Speakers

 Pharmacovigilance Assessor, CBG-MEB, Netherlands

-Esther de Vries is a PhD student at the University Medical Center Groningen in the Netherlands.
-Her PhD centres around the Direct Healthcare Professional Communication (DHPC) within the hospital setting in the Netherlands.
-With studies focussing on the uptake of DHPCs by the media, the handling of DHPCs in Dutch hospitals, and the preferences and actions stated in response to the DHPC.
-Besides her research, she is a parttime pharmacovigilance assessor at the Dutch national agency (MEB).
+Esther de Vries is a pharmacovigilance assessor at the Dutch national agency (MEB), while finishing her PhD at the University Medical Center Groningen in the Netherlands.
+Her PhD centres around the Direct Healthcare Professional Communication (DHPC) in the hospital setting in the Netherlands.
+In addition to these activities, she is involved in digitalising the DHPC in the Netherlands.

 Randip Kahlon